Laravel-Bangladesh/docs/eloquent.md

 <a name="inserts"></a>
 ### Inserts

-To create a new record in the database, simply create a new model instance, set attributes on the model, then call the `save` method:
+To create a new record in the database, create a new model instance, set attributes on the model, then call the `save` method:

     <?php